BadCreditLoans.com Review (2020)

 How Does BadCreditLoans.com Work?

-To apply for loans, you must be a U.S. citizen and at least 18 years old.
+To submit a loan request, you must be a U.S. citizen and at least 18 years old.
 You must also have a valid mailing address, as well as a telephone number and a checking account.

 While there are no minimum income requirements, you must have "regular income" in the form of full-time employment or part-time employment.
 You can also qualify if you receive benefits like disability or Social Security.